-Our lives have changed significantly in the past few weeks as COVID-19 has spread around the globe and into our communities.
+Our lives changed significantly as COVID-19 spread around the globe and into our communities.
 In the space of a month we shifted from life-as-usual to- if our jobs and lifestyles allowed it- nearly complete isolation.
 For all of us, this is a challenge.
 For individuals struggling with mental health issues, this abrupt lifestyle shift may be even harder.

 While researchers actually don’t know a lot about how isolation and quarantine might affect our mental health, we can draw from existing research that demonstrates:

 1. Small accomplishments can help release serotonin in our brain, boosting mood.
 (Source: Journal of Neuroscience)

 2. Mindfulness, like a spiritual practice or turning intentional awareness to sensory experience, can lower stress hormones. (source: Journal of Behavioral Medicine 2007)

 3. Movement, even gentle, in-home movement, improves general well-being and immune system function, (Source: Brain Science Journal, 2013), and

 4. Connecting with other humans, even over the phone or via video, can release the hormone oxytocin which has many mental health benefits.
 (For maximum benefit, put your screen at eye level, minimize distractions, and be intentional about letting your face show what you are feeling as you chat.) (source: Journal of Social Neuroscience, 2012).